 Where, despite the school having taken relevant and purposeful action to identify, assess, and meet the SEN of the child or young person, the child or young person has not made expected progress, the education provider or parents may consider requesting an Education, Health and Care (EHC) needs assessment.
 See What is an Education, Health and Care (EHC) Needs Assessment? for further information

-If you would like further information on all these changes the DfE has produced a helpful guide for parents called ‘Special educational needs and disability – A guide for parents and carers‘.
+The DfE has produced a helpful guide for parents called ‘Special educational needs and disability – A guide for parents and carers‘.
 (August 2014).
 This guide explains how the system that supports children and young people with special educational needs and disabilities works.

 - the law and statutory guidance on which the system is based

 - places to go for help and further information